headercom

 Annual Percentage Rates (or ARP)

-A few secured credit cards in India may charge a higher ARP.
+A few secured credit cards in India may charge a higher APR.
 Someone who plans to pay the balance on time every month won’t face a problem with this card type.
 However, if you plan to keep a certain balance, you should always avoid cards with higher interest.

 4th Step: Submitting the Application